Mamurooyiboluawhore/swagger/drf.md

 ```bash
 python -m venv {venv name}
 ```
-Where the ‘{venv name}’ refers to any desired name you give to your virtual environment(venv).
+  > Where the ‘{venv name}’ refers to any desired name you give to your virtual environment(venv).
 The convention is using Venv but whatever name you choose to use is totally up to you.
 It should look like this
 ```bash
 python -m venv venv
 ```
-Then run this command on Windows to activate your virtual environment
+Run this command on Windows to activate your virtual environment
 ```bash
 Venv/Scripts/activate
 ```
-On Linux, run this command to activate your Venv
+On Linux, run this command to activate your virtual environment
 ```bash
 venv/bin/activate
 ```